-35 Rom-Coms With Near Perfect Rotten Tomatoes Scores, From 'Set It Up' To 'Pretty In Pink'
+These 35 Rom-Coms Have Near Perfect Rotten Tomatoes Scores, Including 'Set It Up'

 Romantic comedies can sometimes get a bad reputation.
 Known as a genre for wearing its sentimentality and (sometimes) cheesiness on its sleeve, when a romantic comedy fails, it can fail big time.
 Still, when a good one comes along, a classic rom-com can endure forever.
 But in the eyes of Rotten Tomatoes, a passing grade can be hard to come by.
 Here is a list of some of the highest-ranking romantic comedies on Rotten Tomatoes so you can skip straight to the best films the genre has to offer.